microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/hostpage.rst

 It is important, for security purposes, that access tokens not be passed to the Office Online iframe as a query string parameter.
 Doing so would greatly increase the likelihood of token leakage.
-To avoid this problem, hosts should pass the :term:`access token` and :term:`access_token_ttl` values to the Office Online iframe using a form :http:method:`POST`.
+To avoid this problem, hosts must pass the :term:`access token` and :term:`access_token_ttl` values to the Office Online iframe using a form :http:method:`POST`.
 This technique is illustrated, along with :ref:`dynamic iframe creation<iframe behavior>`, in :numref:`code sample %s <secure-tokens-sample>`.